Calix, Inc.

 Calix, Inc. is a telecommunications company that specializes in providing software platforms, systems, and services to support the delivery of broadband services.
 The company was founded in 1999 and is headquartered in San Jose, California.

-Calix provides cloud, software platforms, systems and services to communications service providers.
+Calix was formerly known as Calix Networks Inc. The company provides cloud, software platforms, systems and services to internet service providers.

-Calix maintains facilities in Petaluma, CA, Minneapolis, MN, San Jose, CA, Richardson, TX in the USA and facilities in Nanjing, China and Bangalore, India..
+Calix maintains facilities in Petaluma, CA, Minneapolis, MN, San Jose, CA, Richardson, TX in the US and facilities in Nanjing, China and Bangaluru, India.

-Customers

-Calix customers include SCTelcom, Verizon, ALLO Communications, CityFibre, Nex-Tech, Gibson Connect, ITS Fiber, Sogetel, and over 1,600 other broadband service providers globally, majority being in North America.

-Competitors

-Calix competitors include Cisco, Adtran, Nokia, Allied Telesis, Huawei, Tellabs, ZTE and DZS.